marijnh/Eloquent-JavaScript/20_node.md

 we'll just overwrite it.
 We again use `pipe` to move data from a readable stream to a writable one, in this case from the request to the file.
-But since `pipe` isn't written to return a promise, we have to write a wrapper, `pipeStream` that creates a promise around the outcome of calling `pipe`.
+But since `pipe` isn't written to return a promise, we have to write a wrapper, `pipeStream`, that creates a promise around the outcome of calling `pipe`.

 {{index "error event", "finish event"}}

-When something goes wrong when opening the file `createWriteStream` will still return a stream, but that stream will fire an `"error"` event.
+When something goes wrong when opening the file, `createWriteStream` will still return a stream, but that stream will fire an `"error"` event.
 The output stream to the request may also fail, for example if the network goes down.
 So we wire up both streams' `"error"` events to